TartanLlama/tartanllama.github.io/_posts/2016-07-28-integral_variable.md

 The value of this variable is `2`, because the closest punched cell to the cursor is in the `2` row.

-If the desired value is lesser than the current value, we advance the cursor one position and punch the relevant cell in that new column.
+If the desired value is less than the current value, we advance the cursor one position and punch the relevant cell in that new column.
 So if we now want to assign `1` to the above variable, it will look like this:

     0 | 1 0 0
     1 | 0 1 0